Category: Hashkafa

 The Shulchan Aruch (Rama siman 265) states that while a woman may not serve as sandek she may however bring the baby up to the door of the shul and pass the baby to her husband who will then act as sandek.
 It would seem then that kvatter and sandek were once seen as one in the same.
 This may explain what the word kvatter means.
 For sandek is translated as godfather, which in Yiddish or German is GutFetter, which can easily be read as gefatter, or, kvatter.

-Furthermore, being that a sandek is high honor it is compared to being maktir ketores (offering incense on the mizbeach😉 (see Rama as well as Midrash Rabba, Nasso 14:24).
-This act would be termed ‘Koter’.
-In Hebrew the ‘o’ would be a ‘vav’ which then can easily be mistaken as being read as ‘kvatter’.
+Furthermore, the high honor of acting as the sandek is compared to being maktir ketores (offering incense on the mizbeach; see Rama as well as Midrash Rabba, Nasso 14:24).
+Such an act would be termed ‘Koter’.
+In Hebrew the ‘o’ vowel would be effected by the letter ‘vav’, which can easily be mistaken as a ‘v’ dound, being read as ‘kvatter’.

-Continuing the idea that the role of kvatter began as the role of the sandek and his wife is the idea that a sandek, and perhaps all who take part in helping with the bris, are deemed shluchim of the father and are acting on his behalf so that he can fulfill his requirement of performing a bris on his son.
-Kvatter then could be made up by the words of K’fetter, lit.
+Continuing the idea that the role of kvatter began as the role of the sandek (and his wife) is the idea that a sandek, and perhaps all who take part in helping with the bris, are deemed shluchim of the father – acting on his behalf so that he can fulfill his requirement of performing a bris on his son.
+Kvatter then could simply be made up by the words of K’fetter, lit.
 Like the father.

 For whatever reason, at some point in the past 500 years (note that even Siddur Beis Yaakov by Rav Yaakov Emden –late 1700’s –makes no mention of our current practice) we created this new, separate kibud that we call kvatter where a wife gives the baby to her husband who will then bring him to the bris.

-Being that the entire enterprise of kvattering is relatively new what then could the source for the segula be?!
+Being that the entire enterprise of kvattering is relatively new what then could be the source for the segula?!

 At first, the only source I found was in my trusty Shaarei Aaron.
-Each week I study the parsha with this wonderful sefer that seeks to gather the main pshat oriented interpretations to each and every pasuk of the Torah.
-At the end of Lech Lcha he points out the correlation of Avraham’s bris and HKBH’s promise to increase his nation’s size generally and the promise of Yitzchak’s birth particularly.
+Each week I study the parsha with this wonderful sefer that seeks to gather the main pshat-oriented interpretations to each and every pasuk of the Torah.
+At the end of Lech Lcha he points out the correlation of Avraham’s bris and HKBH’s promise to increase his nation’s size generally as well as the promise of Yitzchak’s birth in particular.
 In pasuk 17:2 the verse states, “I will place my bris bayni u’veyncha –between Me and you – and I will increase you very much”

-The Shaarei Aaron comments on this pasuk that perhaps this is the source for the segulah, as we see a correlation between bris mila (or, helping a bris mila) with having children, for the act of kvattering is the act of helping a bris bayni u’veyncha, between you and the father (or whomever the kvatter passes the baby to) to which Hashem promised will bring children.
+The Shaarei Aaron comments that perhaps this is the source for the kvatter segulah, as we see here a correlation between bris mila (or, helping with a bris mila) and having children; as the act of kvattering is the act of helping a bris bayni u’veyncha, between you and the father (or whomever the kvatter passes the baby to)…to which/whom Hashem promised will bring children.

-What a source!
-This would mean, additionally, that anyone involved with helping or assisting in a bris would have this same merit.
+This would mean, additionally, that anyone involved with helping or assisting in a bris would have this same merit!
 This may also prove that the baal simcha in my case was correct in that serving as kvatter can help with an all-girl family have boys.
 For, since one is assisting in a mitzvah that they themselves have never been able to perform Hashem may see this as a reason to grant them a boy to perform it themselves.

 May we have faith in the surreptitious genius of the Jewish nation and in the mysterious segulos they cite; and may Hashem have faith in us as well through granting us all what we so deeply desire.